willfurnass/sheffield_hpc/bessemer/groupnodes/dcs-acad-gpu-nodes.rst

 .. _dcs_acad_gpu_nodes_non_prempt_access:

-1. Non-pre-emptable access to half a node
+1. Non-preemptable access to half a node
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each of the four academics (plus their collaborators) have ring-fenced, on-demand access to the resources of half a node.